Efficiency and complexity of price competition among single-product vendors: Enforcing equilibria using subsidies

 Given a node cover $C$ of $G$, we construct the price vector $\pp$ with $p_{j^*}=k+3$ for every auxiliary vendor $j^*$, $p_e=(k+1)^2$ for every edge vendor $e$, $p_j=k+2$ for every node vendor $j$ corresponding to a node $j\in C$, and $p_j=k+3$ for every other node vendor $j\not\in C$.
 It is easy to see that the optimal assignment is consistent to $\pp$.
 By Lemma \ref{lem:subsidies}, we have that $s_{j^*}(\hat\xx,\pp)=0$ for every auxiliary vendor $j^*$, $s_e(\hat\xx,\pp)=0$ for every edge vendor $e$, $s_j(\hat\xx,\pp)=1$ for every node vendor $j\in C$ and $s_j(\hat\xx,\pp)=0$, otherwise.
 Obviously the cost of $\s(\hat\xx,\pp)$ is $|C|$.

 We will now show that for any price vector $\pp$ to which the optimal assignment $\hat\xx$ is consistent, there is a node cover of $G$ of size at most the cost of $\s(\hat\xx,\pp)$.
 In order to show this, we will start with an arbitrary price vector $\pp$ to which $\hat\xx$ is consistent and will transform it, through a sequence of rounds that will not violate the consistency of $\hat\xx$ to prices and will not increase the cost of the corresponding subsidies, to a price vector with the following properties: all edge vendors have prices equal to $(k+1)^2$, auxiliary node vendors have prices equal to $k+3$, node vendors corresponding to a node cover $C$ of $G$ have prices equal to $k+2$ while the remaining node vendors have prices equal to $k+3$.
 The corresponding subsidies are $1$ in every node vendor corresponding to a node of $C$ and $0$ elsewhere.
 We describe these rounds in the following.
+An example of this process is presented in Figure \ref{fig:hardness} and Table \ref{tab:example_hardness}.